Mirantis/mcp-common-scripts/predefine-vm/README.rst

     * Run virtual machine.

 Once VM is up and running you can use VirtualBox VM console to check what is going on during deploy.
 It will drop all logs into console and it doesn't matter loged in user or not.
-It is good to specify during model generation username and password to be able to login via VM console if something goes wrong.
+It is recommended to specify username and password during model generation for login via VM console if something goes wrong.
 Once you are logged in you can follow usual debug procedure for cfg01 node.